 Sarah K. Cook, MSEd

-Abiding by Benjamin Franklin’s philosophy “Tell me and I forget, teach me and I may remember, involve me and I learn,” Sarah Cook has been striving to create active learners within the classroom environment for the past fifteen years.
+Abiding by Benjamin Franklin’s philosophy, “Tell me and I forget, teach me, and I may remember, involve me, and I learn,” Sarah Cook has been striving to create active learners within the classroom environment for the past seventeen years.

 Families deserve an educated advocate on their side as they navigate the road to college, so Sarah created CBCR with an ambition to fulfill this role.
-Sarah whole-heartedly believes in the power of challenging and inspiring each of her students, one at a time.
-Ensuring that each student's experience is personalized based upon his or her college and career ambitions and goals.
+Sarah whole-heartedly believes in the power of challenging and inspiring each of her students, ensuring that each student's experience is personalized based upon his or her college and career ambitions and goals.

+After intensive research and planning, Sarah built CBCR from the ground up and has since been invested in creating a personalized approach for students on the road to college.
 Sarah specializes in work with families based in New York, Massachusetts, Florida, Maryland, and the Foreign Service, but this list continues to lengthen as CBCR grows!
-Sarah thrives working as the connection between students and their educational aspirations.
+Sarah thrives working as a connection between students and their educational aspirations.
 Encouraging students to embrace the experiences that their education has afforded them in order to transition to the university.
+Through their work together, students have earned acceptance to elite and ivy league universities across the nation, been awarded Presidential Scholarships, Honors College admission, and even been offered exclusive seats in selective programs like the Lyceum Scholars.

 Sarah is dedicated to all students with whom she works, as well as their families.
-Sarah aims to teach students, and their parents, how to navigate the process, through regular communication and filtering of questions, in order to be a resource for the entire family.
-Helping families to navigate their choices, academics, and experiences in order to gain admission into the college or university that best suits their future plans is her mission.
+Sarah aims to teach students, and their parents, how to navigate the process through regular communication and filtering of questions, providing a resource for the entire family.
+Sarah's mission is to help students navigate their choices, academics, and experiences in order to gain admission into the college or university that best suits their future aspirations.

-Outside of the classroom, Sarah has a passion for running, crafting, reading, baseball, and spending time with her family.
-Sarah currently resides in Massachusetts with her husband Brad, their two sons, Broderick and Dreux, and their dog Maggie.
+Outside of her work in college admissions and consulting, Sarah has a passion for running, creating, reading, baseball, spending time with her family, and playing with her two dogs.

 Joslyn Giles strongly connects to Kofi Annan’s notion that “Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, for every family.”
 Joslyn subscribes to the belief that college and career are the guiding light for helping students become successful contributing members of society.